-Logs are records of all kinds of events.
+Logs represent all kinds of events.
 You can be as granular as you want: the more information you're recording, the more you can look back on and learn from in the future.

 Observations are used to record any kind of passive observation on the farm.
-For example, seeing that a planting has germinated is an observation.
-This is a very flexible log type that can be used for a lot of different things.
-It comes with it's own "Observation Type" vocabulary for defining your own custom categorizations.
+For example, recording that a planting has germinated is an observation.
+This is a very flexible Log type that can be used for a lot of different things.

-Input logs are used to record resources that are put into an asset.
-Fertlizer (for plantings) or feed (for animals) can be recorded with input logs.
+Input Logs are used to record resources that are put into an Asset.
+Fertilizer (for plants) or feed (for animals) can be recorded with input Logs.